Dendera Temple complex

-Dendera Temple complex (Ancient Egyptian: Iunet or Tantere; the 19th-century English spelling in most sources, including Belzoni, was Tentyra; also spelled Denderah) is located about 2.5 km south-east of Dendera, Egypt.
+The Dendera Temple complex (Ancient Egyptian: Iunet or Tantere; the 19th-century English spelling in most sources, including Belzoni, was Tentyra; also spelled Denderah) is located about 2.5 km south-east of Dendera, Egypt.
 It is one of the best-preserved temple complexes of ancient Egypt.
 The area was used as the sixth nome of Upper Egypt, south of Abydos.

 Description

-The whole complex covers some 40,000 square meters and is surrounded by a hefty mudbrick enclosed wall.
-Dendera was inhabited in prehistory, a useful oasis on the banks of the Nile.
-It seems that pharaoh Pepi I (ca. 2250 BC) built on this site and evidence exists of a temple in the Eighteenth Dynasty (ca 1500 BC).
-The earliest extant building in the compound today is the mammisi raised by Nectanebo II – last of the native pharaohs (360–343 BC).
+The entirety of the complex is surrounded by a sizable mudbrick wall.
+Dendera, an oasis on the banks of the Nile, was inhabited by thousands at its peak.
+Due to its massive size, the structures throughout the complex were constructed over many eras, such as the Middle Kingdom, the Ptolemaic Era, and the period characterized by Roman provincial rule.
+There is evidence that there was an even earlier building on this site, circa 2250 B.C.E., which could have begun during the reign of Pepi I and completed during the reign of his son, Merenre Nemtyemsaf I. Evidence also exists of a temple in the Eighteenth Dynasty (ca. 1500 BC).
+The earliest extant (surviving) building in the compound today is the mammisi raised by Nectanebo II – last of the native pharaohs (360–343 BC).

 The features in the complex include: